kopischke/alfred-pushdial/README.md

 # Dial with PushDialer workflow for Alfred 2

-An [Alfred 2 workflow][alfred] making it easy to dial phone numbers from Contacts, text selected in any OS X application, or the Alfred prompt with [PushDialer][pushdialer].
+An [Alfred 2 workflow][alfred] making it easy to dial phone numbers from OS X contacts, text selected in any OS X application, or the Alfred prompt with [PushDialer][pushdialer].
 Note you need the [Alfred Powerpack][alfred-powerpack] to enable workflows.

 ![Dial with PushDialer workflow overview](doc/pushdialer-workflow.png)

 ## Usage

-### Using it with Contacts
+### Using it with OS X contacts

-The workflow offers two different ways to dial addresses retrieved from OS X’ Contacts store with Alfred:
+The workflow offers two different ways to dial addresses retrieved from OS X’ contacts store with Alfred:

-1. it defines a custom Contacts action which will dial a number when actioned from Alfred’s contacts viewer.
+1. it defines a custom contacts action which will dial a number when actioned from Alfred’s contacts viewer.
 For this to work, assign the “Dial” action to phone numbers in Alfred’s Contacts settings (found in *Preferences » Features » Contacts » Contacts*):

     ![Alfred Contacts custom action settings](doc/pushdialer-contacts-settings.png)